 We had to go through the same routine with each owner they sent.
 “Why won’t my house rent?”
-We always had to respond telling them that their rent rates were $200+ less than what they’d been promised.
+We always had to respond telling them that their rent rates were more than $200 under than what they’d been promised.
 That made them mad and thought we were the ones trying to cheat them.
 We’d always have to pull the numbers and explain to them how to read our comparables reports in order for them to understand that we were the ones being honest.
-This always made them even more angry knowing that they’d been taken for a ride.
+This always made them even angrier knowing that they’d been taken for a ride.

 The lesson here is to check with a professional, check with someone who isn’t invested in the sales commission for a purchase you’re considering.
 It should be someone who will be honest with you.
 It should be a company with decades of experience in this market.

 If you’re considering such a purchase in the San Antonio area, feel free to reach out.
 We happily run numbers for investors, whether they’re purchasing the property through us or not.